vli777/holdem-nn/README.md

 Using the latest transformer models, the team was able to approach the leading poker AI performance using Monte Carlo Tree Search (MCTS)

 This project uses generated data instead of actual game play data for training.
-The model architecture still needs to be updated.
-For now, it is a simple neural net with Linear - Relu - Linear layers.

 Instructions